NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 ## Viewing Variants and Case Samples

 ### Variant Annotations and Chart Manipulation
 Click on the number of variants linked to the left of the lollipop for viewing annotations and manipulating the lollipop.
-For variant annotation, click on ‘List’.
+For variant annotation, click on 'List'.

 [![Variant Annotation](images/lollipop12.png)](images/lollipop12.png "Click to see the full image.")